kando-123/Perlin-Noise/README.md

 sf::Vector2i findChunk(const sf::Vector2f& point);
 ```

-Determines the indexes of the chunk within which _point_ coordinates fall.
-The indexes are the coordinates devided by chunk sizes, rounded towards minus infinity (_std::floor_).
+Determines the indexes of the chunk within which `point` coordinates fall.
+The indexes are the coordinates devided by chunk sizes, rounded towards minus infinity (`std::floor`).

-Since it is ***not*** checked if _point_ belongs to the area, the indexes might indicate a non-existing chunk.
+Since it is ***not*** checked if `point` belongs to the area at all, the indexes might indicate a non-existing chunk.
 The method must be provided with legal input to produce a legal output.

 ```
 float lerp(float v1, float v2, float w);
 ```

-Linear interpolation between values _v1_ and _v2_, with weight _w_.
-The returned value is _v1_ + _w_ * (_v2_ - _v1_).
+Linear interpolation between values `v1` and `v2`, with weight `w`.
+The returned value is `v1` + `w` * (`v2` - `v1`).

 ```
 void roll_back(sf::Vector2f& point, const sf::Vector2f& dimensions);
 ```

-Modifies the coordinates in _point_ by replacing them with remainders from division by the dimensions of the area.
+Modifies the coordinates in `point` by replacing them with remainders from division by the dimensions of the area.
 Function `std::fmod` is used.